Ilurusheshasai/Agentic-collaborative-learning/README.md

 - **Repeated Learning**: Every student learns same topics during an assignment and just get graded they they dont know how others are thinking and what is expected to learn.
 - **Fragmented material**: Students produce notes of varying quality, leading to confusion.
 - **Delayed feedback**: Human grading/feedback can take days, hindering momentum.
-- **Lack of engagement**: Static notes sit unused, and class discussions lack fresh stimulus.
+- **Lack of engagement**: Static notes sit unused, and less class discussions lack fresh stimulus.

 **Agentic Collaborative Learning** addresses these challenges by:
 2. **Automating note collection** via a **Drive Monitor Agent**.